 Review of this work in Dutch newspaper NRC Handelsblad can be read: Here.

 On this second expedition – taking Merian’s ‘Book on Surinam Insects’ (1705) as point of departure – we will examine what the Surinamese plant world can teach us today about our Surinamese and colonial memory, history and culture.
 With ethnobotanist Tinde van Andel, Tropical ecologist Thiemo Heilbron, visual artist Lotte Geeven and Sabrina Lisse Venetiaan and Jurman Blackson from Jursu Kultura.
-(Image Yeb Wiersma: Jursu Kultura presenting the Busi Papaja for its medicinal purposes)
+(Image Yeb Wiersma, dried Busi Papaja plant for medicinal purposes)

 The Art Magazine Metropolis M wrote a review: